Strike Gunner S.T.G

-Strike Gunner S.T.G (エス・ティー・ジー) is a 1991 vertically scrolling shooter arcade game developed by Athena and published by Tecmo.
+is a 1991 vertically scrolling shooter video game developed by Athena and published by Tecmo.
+It was released in Japan and North America in April 1991.

-A slightly-modified port was released for the Super Nintendo Entertainment System in 1992; apart from aspect-ratio changes, it also incorporated Mode 7 effects.
+A port was released for the Super Nintendo Entertainment System in 1992; apart from aspect-ratio changes, it also incorporated Mode 7 effects.
 The European version was released (by Activision) under the title Super Strike Gunner.

-The North American SNES box art was illustrated by Marc Ericksen.

-In 2023, the game saw an official emulated release as part of the Arcade Archives lineup.
+Hamster Corporation acquired the rights to the game alongside Athena's catalogue, releasing the game as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4 in September 2023.

 Plot

 In the year A.D.
 2008, aliens invade the Earth and obtain the support of a quisling human government.
 Fighter pilots Mark MacKenzie and Jane Sinclair are assigned to repel the invasion with Earth's ultimate weapon, the "Strike Gunner" aerospace fighter.

 The game's first five stages take place on Earth, and pit the Strike Gunners against typical human technology, such as tanks and fighter jets.
 The final three stages are set beyond Earth orbit and see combat against the actual aliens, culminating in an assault on their enormous mothership orbiting beyond the Moon.